A-League Logo

 A-League Men LogoA-League Men Logo PNG

 A-League’s stylish logo proves that minimalism can be creative, too.
-The designers conveyed in it the energy that helps athletes win top honors.
-But the meaning of the logo is veiled by simple abstract elements.
+The designers conveyed the energy that helps athletes win top honors.
+However, simple abstract elements obscure the meaning of the logo.

 A-League: Brand overview

-The A-League is the premier annual (October-May) soccer championship of the Australian continent, organized and overseen by the Australian Football Federation from 2004 to 2021.
+The A-League is the Australian continent’s premier annual (October-May) soccer championship, organized and overseen by the Australian Football Federation from 2004 to 2021.
 It consists of 27 rounds involving 12 teams, culminating in playoffs and super finals.

 Meaning and History